albanm/nsi-routes/README.md

 ### XSD validation

-Validate XML messages using a XML Schema Definition loaded from a file and reloaded if the file changes.
+Validate XML messages using a XML Schema Definition loaded from a file and reloaded if the file changes and the watch option is active.
 Uses [libxmljs](https://github.com/polotek/libxmljs).

 ```js
 route = routesHelper.xsd('test/resources/schema1.xsd');